 Vocational training is used to teach the skills needed in a particular field.
 It provides you with the technical skills needed to complete day-to-day activities in a hands-on trade.
 Your chances of being accepted into an apprenticeship program will increase if you complete a vocational training program before you apply because you can gain more experience.

 Is a Cyber Security Apprenticeship Worth It?

 A cyber security apprenticeship is worth it for anyone interested in starting a career in cyber security.
-The cyber security field is constantly in need of more workers, and the job opportunities are endless.
-An apprenticeship will help you gain experience in the field and earn money in the process.
+The cyber security field has a job growth rate of 35 percent, according to BLS, which is far higher than average.

 Cyber Security Apprenticeship FAQ